Yejide McKenzie in Kenya

 Her time at Amboseli came to a close with a sundowner of Kilimanjaro – and a goodbye to Dickson, her superb guide!

-Day 3: Little Governor’s Camp – Maasai Mara National Reserve
+Day 3: Little Governor’s Camp – Maasai Mara National Park

 In the morning, Yejide was off on a scheduled charter flight to her next destination: the Maasai Mara National Reserve.
 This area deserves its recognition as a top wildlife destination – Big Cats, elephants and Maasai giraffe are frequent, year-round sights.